home-assistant/addons/letsencrypt/README.md

   }
 }
 ```
-Please copy your the credentials file "google.json" into the "share" shared folder on the hass.io host before starting the service.
-For example you can use the "Samba" add on to do so.
+Please copy your credentials file "google.json" into the "share" shared folder on the hass.io host before starting the service.

+One way is to use the "Samba" add on to make the folder available via network.
+Alternatively you can put it in the folder on the host filessystem "/usr/share/hassio/share" via ssh.

 The credential file can be created and downloaded when creating the service user within the Google cloud.

 You can find additional information in regards to the required permissions in the "credentials" section here:

 https://github.com/certbot/certbot/blob/master/certbot-dns-google/certbot_dns_google/__init__.py

+## Certificate files

+The certificate files will be available within the "ssl" share after sucessful request of the certificates.

+By default other addons are refering to the correct path of the certificates.
+You can in addition find the files via the "samba" addon within the "ssl" share, or directly on the hass.io host in the folder "/usr/share/hassio/ssl".

 ## Supported DNS providers